 - Syrian, Iraqi, Iranian, Eritrean, Ethiopian, Congolese, Burundian, Somali, Burmese, Colombian and Chinese

-The Criteria used for selecting cases in 2017:
+The Criteria used for selecting cases:

 - Refugees are referred by UNHCR.